 In Québec, approximately 60% of natural gas distribution is consumed by industrial customers, whose consumption is highly sensitive to economic conditions.
-A significant reduction in demand from these customers could affect GMLP's distribution revenues.
-However, this risk is mitigated by firm service contracts, with a large number of these customers providing guaranteed payment of a significant portion of distribution services, regardless of their levels of consumption.
-Firm service contracts accounted for more than 80% of all industrial volume consumption.
+A significant reduction in demand from these customers could affect GMLP's distribution revenues; however, this risk is mitigated by firm-service contracts of more than one year as a large number of these customers provide guaranteed payment of a significant portion of distribution services, regardless of their levels of consumption.
+Firm-service contracts accounted for more than 80% of all industrial volume consumption.
+This provides GMLP sufficient time to reallocate its revenue requirement among customer classes, if necessary.